 The weather was perfect on that day, but if you go there on a summer day, I would recommend to do the hiking very early as it could be very hot.
 Also be aware that other than the starting the point, there were no bathrooms or any other facilities along the hike.

 The Best Burger in Madrid, New Mexico

 After our hike at the Tent Rocks, we both felt as though we deserved a good, juicy, chile cheeseburger.
-It took us less than an hour to get to this small and quite town.
+It took us less than an hour to get to this small and quiet town.
 The restaurant (as you can see in the picture) is more like a sports bar with an outdoor sitting area.
-We both ordered the award winning burger with some cold local beer.
+We both ordered the award-winning burger with some cold local beer.

 And if I maybe honest, it was U.N.B.E.L.I.E.V.A.B.L.E.
 What made it amazing was the ricotta filled, roasted, and then fried green chile that they put on top the cheese.

 We both left nothing on our plates, and decided to put this burger in our “Best Burger We Have Ever Had” list.
 By the time we finished eating, we were both happily full and in need of a little exercise.
 So we decided to walk around the small town, and check out some of the antique shops and local stores on the main street.